kapv89/tabel/readme.md

 postsTable.all().then((posts) => { /* do things with `posts` here */});

-// the || thing here postgres string concatenation dialect table('tags').whereRaw(`lower(name) like '%'||lower(?)||'%'`, 'foo').all();
+// the || thing here postgresql string concatenation dialect table('tags').whereRaw(`lower(name) like '%'||lower(?)||'%'`, 'foo').all();

 // suppose 'post_tag' is a table containing the columns 'post_id' & 'tag_id'